Krlozces/technicalDocumentationPractice-repo/README.md

 # Demo 1

-Practicing HTML, CSS and Git
+A basic webpage practicing HTML, CSS, and Git